Alfred North Whitehead: Career

 Elected a fellow of Trinity in 1884, Whitehead would teach and write on mathematics and physics at the college until 1910, spending the 1890s writing his Treatise on Universal Algebra (1898), and the 1900s collaborating with his former pupil, Bertrand Russell, on the first edition of Principia Mathematica.
 He was a Cambridge Apostle.

 In 1910, Whitehead resigned his senior lectureship in mathematics at Trinity and moved to London without first obtaining another job.
-After being unemployed for a year, he accepted a position as lecturer in applied mathematics and mechanics at University College London, but was passed over a year later for the Goldsmid Chair of Applied Mathematics and Mechanics, a position for which he had hoped to be seriously considered.
+After being unemployed for a year, he accepted a position as lecturer in applied mathematics and mechanics at University College London but was passed over a year later for the Goldsmid Chair of Applied Mathematics and Mechanics, a position for which he had hoped to be seriously considered.

 In 1914, Whitehead accepted a position as professor of applied mathematics at the newly chartered Imperial College London, where his old friend Andrew Forsyth had recently been appointed chief professor of mathematics.

 In 1918, Whitehead's academic responsibilities began to seriously expand as he accepted a number of high administrative positions within the University of London system, of which Imperial College London was a member at the time.
 He was elected dean of the Faculty of Science at the University of London in late 1918 (a post he held for four years), a member of the University of London's Senate in 1919, and chairman of the Senate's Academic (leadership) Council in 1920, a post which he held until he departed for America in 1924.
 Whitehead was able to exert his newfound influence to successfully lobby for a new history of science department, help establish a Bachelor of Science degree (previously only Bachelor of Arts degrees had been offered), and make the school more accessible to less wealthy students.

 Toward the end of his time in England, Whitehead turned his attention to philosophy.
 Though he had no advanced training in philosophy, his philosophical work soon became highly regarded.
 After publishing The Concept of Nature in 1920, he served as president of the Aristotelian Society from 1922 to 1923.

 Move to the United States, 1924

 In 1924, Henry Osborn Taylor invited the 63-year-old Whitehead to join the faculty at Harvard University as a professor of philosophy.
 The Whiteheads would spend the rest of their lives in the United States.

-During his time at Harvard, Whitehead produced his most important philosophical contributions.
+During his time at Harvard, Whitehead produced some of his most important philosophical contributions.
 In 1925, he wrote Science and the Modern World, which was immediately hailed as an alternative to the Cartesian dualism then prevalent in popular science.
+He was elected to the American Academy of Arts and Sciences that same year.
+He was elected to the American Philosophical Society in 1926.
 Lectures from 1927 to 1928, were published in 1929 as a book named Process and Reality, which has been compared to Immanuel Kant's Critique of Pure Reason.